honzamach/ansible-role-firewalled/README.rst

 This role dependent on following roles:

 * :ref:`accounts <section-role-accounts>` *[SOFT]*

+  All user workstations will be automatically enabled access to SSH port.

 * :ref:`monitored <section-role-monitored>` *[SOFT]*

+  In case server is monitored firewall will be automatically opened for the list of monitoring nodes.

 No other roles have dependency on this role.